thejoshpit/electionBuster/README.md

 Problems:
 - Middle names and middle inititals cause problems.
 The program cant only take in first names and last names as valid inputs.
 I typically googled the individual with a middle name/initial to see if it is actually used in their marketing material.
 If it is, I tend to concatenate it with the last name.
+- Non-standard and non-english special characters cause problems.
+I tend to google the candidate and see how they dealing with this situation (e.g., changing an é to an e) and copy that.
+-